BigOokie/SkiPi/README.md

 # SkyPi Howto: Running Skycoin TestNet on Raspberry Pi

 > ## NOTE:
-> Skycoin Mainnet has launched 🚀
+> Skycoin Skywire Mainnet has launched 🚀
 >
 > As such this guide has now been deprecated and this repository will also be archived.
 >
-> Details about the Skycoin Mainnet lauch and how you can update from Testnet to Mainnet can be found here:
+> Details about the Skycoin Skywire Mainnet lauch and how you can update from Testnet to Mainnet can be found here:
 > https://www.skycoin.com/blog/posts/mainnet-launch/
 >
 > Finally - well done to the Skycoin team and broader community on this massive milestone!